chainpoint/chainpoint-gateway/README.md

 You should back up this information in a secure place.
 ******************************************************

-Please fund the Lightning Wallet Address above with Bitcoin and wait for 6 confirmation before running 'make deploy'
+TODO: REMOVE Please fund the Lightning Wallet Address above with Bitcoin and wait for 6 confirmations before running 'make deploy'

 How many Cores would you like to connect to? (max 4) 2 Would you like to specify any Core IPs manually?
 No